App version: 0.1.0

 • A 15-year mortgage can be paid off in half the time of a 30-year mortgage.
 This means less interest paid over the life of the loan and ultimately owning a home faster, but the shorter term will mean higher monthly payments, which can be challenging for some buyers.

-• Many lenders offer 10-year and 20-year home loans, and even some customized loan terms.
+• Some lenders offer 10-year and 20-year home mortgage loans, and even some customized loan terms.

-As buyers begin the mortgage process, they have a variety of choices regarding paying back their loan.
+As buyers begin the mortgage process, they have a variety of choices regarding closing costs and paying back their loan.
 No one mortgage is the best fit for all borrowers.

 Getting a Mortgage

 For many homebuyers, securing a mortgage comes before finding their perfect home.
-Borrowers can take steps before making an offer to find the right home loan and lender for them.
-Getting a loan can involve:
+Borrowers can take steps before making an offer to find the right financing for them.
+Getting a mortgage loan can involve:

 • Prequalification.
 Early in the home shopping process, many buyers elect to get prequalified from a lender.
 Prequalification is considered a “soft credit” inquiry, when the borrower shares some financial information.
 Then the lender provides a general idea of how much applicants could borrow and on what terms.